genai-engineering-thailand/genai-engineering-thailand.github.io/README.md

 ## Knowledge Sharing

 Our community has a regular engineering deep dive session.
-You can find out events schedule from this xx page.

 If you missed our live streaming, here are [recordings and materials](./docs/knowledge-sharing/content_index.md).